- Company Culture Update: The Impact of Technology on Culture

 How to Keep Your Cash Management Processes Optimized—and Safe

 Whether your firm is a start-up, an ongoing enterprise, or a not-for-profit organization, cash management is an essential part of your business.
-“Not every client we work with needs a loan or help with investment management, but virtually every business needs an operating deposit account with an effective cash management approach,” says Jeremy Parker, National Director, Corporate Treasury Solutions at Boston Private.
+Virtually every business needs an operating deposit account with an effective cash management approach.

-“Of course, the core objective of effective cash management has always been to maximize available cash by speeding up receivables and delaying payables,” says Parker.
-But, increasingly, as he and his team of consultants work with business clients to achieve that objective, they must also remain mindful of the vulnerabilities that improvements in the cash management process can introduce.
+The core objective of effective cash management has always been to maximize available cash by speeding up receivables and delaying payables.
+But, increasingly our team of consultants work with business clients to achieve that objective, they must also remain mindful of the vulnerabilities that improvements in the cash management process can introduce.

 “In today’s increasingly digital world, as virtual transactions replace paper records, your cash management approach must also address the possibilities for fraud and security breaches that digitized payments represent,” says Michael Gagnon, Vice President and Cash Management Advisor at Boston Private.